ciscoheat/haxedci-example/README.md

 DCI stands for Data, Context, Interaction.
 The key aspects of the DCI architecture are:

 - Separating what the system *is* (data) from what it *does* (function).
 Data and function have different rates of change so they should be separated, not as it currently is, put in classes together.
 - Create a direct mapping from the user's mental model to code.
-The computer should think as the user, not the other way around.
+The computer should think as the user, not the other way around, and the code should reflect that.
 - Make system behavior a first class entity.
 - Great code readability with no surprises at runtime.